nodejs/node/doc/api/modules.md

 <!--name=module-->

 Node.js has a simple module loading system.
+In Node.js each JavaScript file is a separate module which means that all variables, constants, functions, etc. declared in the file can be accessed only in that specific file unless explicitly exposed using `exports`-`require` interface.
+As an example, `foo.js` loads the module
-In Node.js, files and modules are in one-to-one correspondence.
-As an example, `foo.js` loads the module `circle.js` in the same directory.
+`circle.js` in the same directory.

 The contents of `foo.js`: